 Serious incident reporting: a guide for charity trustees

-Should a serious incident occur in a charity, trustees are expected to follow the correct processes to manage the incident and report it to the appropriate authorities, including the Commission as the charity regulator.
+If a serious incident occurs in a charity, trustees should follow the correct processes to manage the incident and report it to the appropriate authorities, including the Commission as the charity regulator.
 This is the case whether it is an actual, or an alleged, incident.

 Serious incident reporting: a guide for charity trustees, which is available to read or download below, acts as a step-by-step guide for trustees, highlighting what constitutes a serious incident, as well as when and how to report the incident to the Commission.